fork/craft-altify/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “alter”.
+Go to the Plugin Store in your project’s Control Panel and search for “alt”.
 Then press “Install”.

 #### With Composer